Lecture Notes

 A thought model helps to understand how an ANOVA works.
 Suppose we have a factor that lets us divide our data into several groups (called treatments).
-For example, we might have grown plants under several types of fertilizer; fertilizer would be considered a factor, and each type of fertilizer would represent a treatment.
-Factors are categorical variables, in other words, they are nominal or ordinal data.
+For example, if we grew plants under several types of fertilizer, fertilizer would be considered a factor, and each type of fertilizer would represent a treatment.
+Factors are categorical variables; in other words, they are nominal or ordinal data.

 Let’s also suppose that all the groups come from populations with the same variance, although the means of those populations might be different.
 If the means of the individual groups are equal, the total variation of all the groups combined will not be greater than the variation within any group.
 However, if at least one of the groups has a different mean, the total variance will be greater than the variance of any of the groups.
 This is similar to what an ANOVA does: by comparing variance within and among groups, an ANOVA can test whether the means of the groups differ.
 An ANOVA uses an F-test to evaluate whether the variance among the groups is greater than the variance within a group.

-Another way to view this problem is that we could partition variance, that is, we could divide the total variance in our data into the various sources of that variation.
-Some of the variance would come from variation among replicates within each group.
-Some of the variance may also come from variation among the groups.
+Another way to view this problem is that we could partition the variance, that is, we could divide the total variance in our data among multiple sources of that variation.
+Some variance would come from variation among replicates within each group.
+Some variance may also come from differences among the groups.
 Partitioning variance is an incredibly important concept within statistics.
 For scientists, it is a useful way of looking at the world: variation is everywhere, and we want to know the relative contributions of all the sources of variation.
+Moreover, we should focus first on the most important sources of variation.

 ANOVA results are presented in a standard table format.
 You should become comfortable with interpreting any ANOVA table.